Small victims need BIG friends.

 We would love the opportunity to come and talk to your group, church or school at no cost to you.

 Interested in having us talk to your group?
-Contact Traci Cooper at email@example.com.
+Contact Traci Cooper-Ives at firstname.lastname@example.org.

 “Happy Bear” is an interactive 30-minute play that introduces the basics of recognizing, resisting, and reporting child abuse.
 The presentation teaches children what welcome, and unwelcome touches are.
 Children learn that they can say “no” and move away if someone gives them an unwelcome touch.
 Most importantly, they learn who safe adults are and that they need to tell a safe adult if anyone gives them an unwelcome touch.
 This presentation is appropriate for children pre-k through 1st grade.
 Sunflower House created “Happy Bear”.